-During the mid-1800s to the First World War, archaeology was in the Classificatory-Descriptive Period.
-In this period archaeologists described sites and artifacts and organized them into categories, such as the Stone Age, the Bronze Age, and the Iron Age.
+From the mid-1800s to the First World War, archaeology was in the Classificatory-Descriptive Period.
+In this period, archaeologists described sites and artifacts and organized them into categories, such as the Stone Age, the Bronze Age, and the Iron Age.

 Archaeology has become more interdisciplinary and understanding since those adventurous days.
 By being careful and more scientific, we learn much more about the past than we could during the Classificatory-Descriptive Period.
 But we should always remember that part of the joy of archaeology is that sense of discovery that drove archaeologists during this time period.

 Anderson, J. (2009).
 The Lawson Site: an Early Sixteenth Century Iroquoian Fortress.
 London: Museum of Ontario Archaeology.

 Boyle, D. (1894).
 Ontario Earthworks.
 Annual Archaeological Report, Ontario , 33-40.

 Renfrew, C., & Bahn, P. (2008).
 Archaeology: Theories, Methods, and Practice (5 ed.).
 London: Thames & Hudson.